Anne

 Notable People Named Anne

-Annelies Marie Frank, also known as Anne Frank, was a German-born Jewish girl who gained posthumous fame for her diary documenting life in hiding during the Holocaust.
+Anne Frank - Annelies Marie Frank was a German-born Jewish diarist who posthumously gained worldwide fame for her diary documenting her family's life in hiding during the Holocaust.

-Anne Brontë, the youngest member of the Brontë literary family, was an English novelist and poet.
+Anne Brontë was the youngest of the Brontë literary family and an English novelist and poet.

-Anne Elizabeth Applebaum is an American and naturalized-Polish journalist and historian known for her extensive writing on the history of Communism and civil society in Central and Eastern Europe.
+Anne Elizabeth Applebaum is an American journalist and historian who writes about Communism and civil society in Central and Eastern Europe and became a Polish citizen in 2013.

-Dame Mary Anne Salmond is a distinguished New Zealand anthropologist, environmentalist, and writer, honored as New Zealander of the Year in 2013 and appointed to the prestigious Order of New Zealand in 2020.
+Dame Mary Anne Salmond is a New Zealand anthropologist recognized as New Zealander of the Year in 2013 and appointed to the Order of New Zealand in 2020.

-Anne Morrow Lindbergh - Anne Spencer Morrow Lindbergh was an American writer and aviatrix known for her exploratory flights alongside her husband, Charles Lindbergh.
+Anne Morrow Lindbergh - Anne Spencer Morrow Lindbergh was an American writer and aviator who joined her husband Charles Lindbergh on numerous exploratory flights.

 Carmen Rivera